determinedbadger/WAV-file-operations/README.md

 There are two inputs needed -
 1. dir = directory to scrape the wav files from
-2. t = timestamps to split teh wav files with
+2. t = timestamps to split the wav files with